chalkygames123/front-end-template/README.md

 # lint all .scss files
 $ yarn lint:styles

-# run all linting with auto fixing
+# run all lints with autofix
 $ yarn fix

-# lint all .js files with auto fixing
+# lint all .js files with autofix
 $ yarn fix:scripts

-# lint all .scss files with auto fixing
+# lint all .scss files with autofix
 $ yarn fix:styles

 # check if all files are formatted